 What do you most want to see at Rocky Mountain National Park?
 We’ve developed a short guide on some of the park’s best trails.
-Keep in mind that some trails and areas are closed for part of or all of summer 2021 because of safety concerns in the wake of the devastating East Troublesome Fire and Cameron Peak Fire of 2020.
+Keep in mind that some trails and areas were impacted by the devastating East Troublesome Fire and Cameron Peak Fire of 2020.
 Approximately 30,000 acres or 10 percent of Rocky Mountain National Park were impacted by both fires.
 You can check for updates on the park website to learn more about what is open and closed.

 1. Elk and moose